mindspore-lab/mindone/examples/stable_diffusion_v2/dreambooth_finetune.md

   <em> Figure 4.
 The generated images of the vanilla-finetuned model using three different text prompts. </em>
 </p>

 Figure 3. and Figure 4. look similar.
-However, when we use other prompts with the "dog" class name, for example, "a dog in swimming pool", the DreamBooth model preveres the various looks of different dogs, while the vanilla-finetuned model forgets many dogs' looks except for the "sks dog", which is known as the "language drift" phenonomon.
+However, when we use other prompts with the "dog" class name, for example, "a dog in swimming pool", the DreamBooth model preserves the various looks of different dogs, while the vanilla-finetuned model forgets many dogs' looks except for the "sks dog", which is known as the "language drift" phenonomon.

 Here are the three prompts we used with class name "dog":